rust-lang/book/second-edition/src/ch15-01-box.md

 Because a `Box<T>` is a pointer, we always know how much space it needs: a pointer takes up a `usize` amount of space.
 The value of the `usize` will be the address of the heap data.
 The heap data can be any size, but the address to the start of that heap data will always fit in a `usize`.
-So we change our definition from Listing 15-2 to look like the definition here in Listing 15-5, and change `main` to use `Box::new` for the values inside the `Cons` variants, like so:
+We can change our definition from Listing 15-2 to look like the definition in Listing 15-5 by changing `main` to use `Box::new` for the values inside the `Cons` variants:

 <span class="filename">Filename: src/main.rs</span>